Altria (MO)

 Altria’s five-year average ROIC was 43%, placing it among the best consumer staples companies.
 This illustrates its management team’s ability to invest in highly profitable ventures and produce tangible results for shareholders.

-Altria is a fine business.
-Although its revenue has declined over the last three years, its admirable gross margins are a wonderful starting point for the overall profitability of the business.
-And while its projected EPS for the next year is lacking, its impressive operating margins show it has a highly efficient business model.
+Altria possesses a number of positive attributes.
+Although its revenue growth was weak over the last three years and analysts expect growth to slow over the next 12 months, its admirable gross margins are a wonderful starting point for the overall profitability of the business.
+And while its declining operating margin shows the business has become less efficient, its impressive operating margins show it has a highly efficient business model.

-Altria’s P/E ratio based on the next 12 months is 10.6x.
-Looking at the consumer staples landscape right now, Altria trades at a pretty interesting price.
-If you’re a fan of the business and management team, now is a good time to scoop up some shares.
+Altria’s P/E ratio based on the next 12 months is 11.3x.
+When scanning the consumer staples space, Altria trades at a fair valuation.
+If you believe in the company and its growth potential, now is an opportune time to buy shares.